-An increase (or decrease) in the frequency of sound, light, or other waves as the source and observer move toward (or away from) each other.
-The effect causes the sudden change in pitch noticeable in a passing siren, as well as the redshift seen by astronomers.
+An increase (or decrease) in the frequency of sound, light, or other waves as the source and observer move towards (or away from) each other.
+The effect causes the sudden change in pitch noticeable in a passing siren, as well as the red shift seen by astronomers.

 - The normal Doppler effect causes sound waves to get longer if the source of the sound is moving away - for example, a receding ambulance siren.

 - Basically the Doppler effect is that pitch increases the closer something gets to you, and it decreases the further away it gets.